zfcampus/apigility-documentation/auth/authentication-oauth2.md

 The client application sends a `POST` to the OAuth2 server with the username and password values.
 The OAuth2 server responds with the token access as part of a JSON payload.

-You can use the password grant type in two ways.
-With [confidential](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-2.1), trusted clients, you provide the
-`client_id` and `client_secret` as HTTP Basic authentication credentials, and the `username`, and `password` values in the request body, in order to obtain an access token.
+With [confidential](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-2.1), trusted clients, you provide the `client_id` and `client_secret` as HTTP Basic authentication credentials, and the `username`, and `password` values in the request body, in order to obtain an access token.

 ```HTTP